Qian Zhongshu: Life

 Both Qian's name and courtesy name forecasted his future life.
 While he remained talkative when talking about literature with friends, he kept silent most of the time on politics and social activities.
 Qian was indeed very fond of books.
 When he was young, his uncle often brought him along to teahouses during the day.
 There, Qian was left alone to read storybooks on folklore and historical events, which he would repeat to his cousins upon returning home.

 At the age of 6, Qian went to Qinshi primary school and stayed home for less than half a year due to illness.
 At the age of 7, Qian studied in a private school of a relative's family.
 Due to inconvenience, he quit school a year later and was taught by his uncle.
 When Qian was 11, he entered the first grade at Donglin Elementary School, and his uncle died this year.
 He continued living with his widowed aunt, even though their living conditions drastically worsened as her family's fortunes dwindled.
 Under the strict tutelage of his father, Qian mastered classical Chinese.
-At the age of 14, Qian left home to attend Taowu middle school,an English-language missionary school in Suzhou, after being scolded by his father, he studied hard and improved his writing level.
+At the age of 14, Qian left home to attend Taowu middle school, an English-language missionary school in Suzhou, after being scolded by his father, he studied hard and improved his writing level.
 In 1927, Qian was admitted to Furen Middle School, an English-language Missionary School in Wuxi, where he manifested his talent in language.
 At the age of 20, Qian's aunt died.

 Despite comparatively lower score in mathematics, Qian excelled in both Chinese and English languages.
 Thus, he was accepted into the Department of Foreign Languages of Tsinghua University in 1929, ranking 57 out of 174 male students.
 One of his few friends was the budding Sinologist and comparatist Achilles Fang.
 Qian also frequently cut classes, though he more than made up for this in Tsinghua's large library, which he boasted of having "read through."
 It was probably in his college days that Qian began his lifelong habit of collecting quotations and taking reading notes.
-At Tsinghua, Qian studied with professors, such as Wu Mi 吳宓, George T. Yeh (Yeh Kungchao 葉公超), and Wen Yuan-ning 溫源寧, Wen Yuan-ning, and others.
+At Tsinghua, Qian studied with professors, such as Wu Mi, George T. Yeh, Wen Yuan-ning, and others.
 In 1932, he met Yang Jiang, who became a successful playwright and translator.
 In 1933, Qian became engaged to Yang, and they married in 1935.
 For the biographical facts of Qian's following years, the two memoirs by his wife can be consulted.
 Yang Jiang wrote, "Zhongshu's 'foolishness' could not be contained in books, but just had to gush forth'".
 Two years after Qian graduated from Tsinghua University in 1933, Qian taught at Kwanghua University in Shanghai and contributed to English-language publications such as The China Critic.